ke8ctn/SigMF/sigmf-spec.md

 ###### The `datetime` Pair

-This key/value pair must be an ISO-8601 string, as defined by [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt), where the only allowed `time-offset` is `Z`, indicating the UTC/Zulu timezone.
+This key/value pair MUST be an ISO-8601 string, as defined by [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt), where the only allowed `time-offset` is `Z`, indicating the UTC/Zulu timezone.
 The ABNF description is: